-Obviously, the problem that many patients face is how to find a surgeon who falls into the later category!
+Obviously, the problem that many patients face is how to find a surgeon who falls into the former category and avoid the latter!
 Traditionally, hernia patient outcomes is not something that most surgeons track and even fewer publish for patients to review.

 - Recurrence rates – or the chance that your hernia will come back after it’s repaired